 The Gerontology program offers two certificates for you to earn — a Certificate of Achievement and an Occupational Skills Certificate.
 See below for certificate requirements!

 Certificate of Achievement in GerontologyOur Certificates of Achievement give you the knowledge and training you need to enter a specialized career or enhance your skills for advancement in your job.
-Certificates (18+ units), combined with the completion of General Education coursework may also be applied to an Associate Degree to further increase your employability.
+Designated certificates (18+ units), combined with the completion of General Education coursework may also be applied to an Associate Degree to further increase your employability.

 The Certificate of Achievement in Gerontology prepares you for careers in the field of aging.
 To receive a Certificate of Achievement in Gerontology, you have to complete 18 units of coursework that covers multiple disciplines.
 If you would like to transfer to a four-year institution, many of the required courses in this program also qualify for transfer credit.